 Even a Confederate general can change.

 Confederate Gen. William Mahone, one of General Robert E. Lee's most able commanders, owned slaves before the Civil War.
 But after the war, he led an interracial political movement.
 He organized and became the leader of the Readjuster Party, the most successful interracial political alliance in the post-emancipation South.
-In 1881, Mahone was elected to the U.S. Senate, at the time split 37-37 between Republicans and Democrats.
+In 1881, Mahone was elected to the U.S. Senate, split 37-37 at the time between Republicans and Democrats.
 But Mahone aligned with the Republicans, the party founded two decades earlier by Northerners trying to stop the expansion of slavery.

 From 1879 through 1883, Mahone's Readjuster Party dominated Virginia, with a governor in the statehouse, two Readjusters in the U.S. Senate and Readjusters representing six of the state's 10 congressional districts.
 Under Mahone's leadership, his coalition also controlled the state legislature, the courts and many of the state's coveted federal offices.

 The Readjusters established what became Virginia State University, the first state-supported college to train black teachers.
 Democrats described the hated Readjusters and Republicans as advocates of "black domination."

 What about Lt.
 Gen. James Longstreet?
 One of Lee's favorite generals, Longstreet not only became a Republican after the war and served in Republican administrations but also fought against the racist White League in New Orleans.